How Mixed Martial Arts (MMA) Has Changed Since UFC 1

 The Interesting Case of Chuck Liddell

-Anyone who has been following MMA for the past few years knows that Chuck Liddell has been the face of the sport.
-He is an exciting fighter whose style basically guaranteed a dramatic ending to most of his fights.
+Anyone who has followed MMA for knows that Chuck Liddell was the face of the sport for a certain amount of time.
+He was an exciting fighter whose style basically guaranteed a dramatic ending to most of his fights.

-It's that style, I think, that says a lot about where MMA has come and where it is going.
+It's that style, I think, that says a lot about where MMA's past and its future.

-Although Liddell possessed more skills than any boxer, he still succumbed to the fate of most boxers, which was that somebody faster or stronger came along and knocked him out and beat him at his own game.
+Although Liddell possessed more skills than any boxer, he still succumbed to the fate of most boxers.
+Somebody faster or stronger came along and knocked him out and beat him at his own game.
 Basically, he couldn't adjust to a fighter with superior stand-up skills.
-Including losing his title, Liddell has been knocked out several times and his career is basically over.
+Including losing his title, several fighters knocked Liddell out.
+He suffered a fate similar to many boxers who slow down.

 Ground n' Pound vs. Stand-up